-“Ensure that [your] white trousers are cut slim and not too long at the hem, so showing a bit of ankle,” says Reiss’ head of menswear design, Alex Field.
-If those ankles are as white as the trousers, it’s advisable to slap a small amount of fake tan on them or risk looking like you’re wearing sports socks.
+“Ensure your white trousers are cut slim and not too long at the hem, so showing a bit of ankle,” says Reiss head of menswear design, Alex Field.
+If those ankles are as white as the trousers, it’s advisable to slap a small amount of tan on them, or you risk looking like you’re wearing sports socks.

 We love the minimal, painfully tasteful Nordic menswear movement as much as the next pseudo-Scandinavian dresser, but (dare we say it) sometimes it gets a bit, well, boring.
 What’s the antithesis to boring?
 A floral shirt, of course.

-“Remember, this look is more Bloomsbury boffin than it is Honolulu hottie so if a floral shirt screams Hawaiian luau, step away slowly,” says Time Out style editor Miriam Bouteba.
+“Remember, this look is more Bloomsbury boffin than it is Honolulu hottie, so if a floral shirt screams Hawaiian luau, step away slowly,” says style writer Miriam Bouteba.
 “Go for micro or painted florals while also making sure that the shirt’s base colour is dark and short sleeves are rolled slightly to minimise any whiff of novelty.”

-Despite what many think, your surname doesn’t have to be Gatsby to be able to pull off a pastel blazer.
-Already one of the season’s key trends, frankly they’re a no-brainer.
+Despite what many think, your surname doesn’t have to be Gatsby for you to be able to pull off a pastel blazer.
+Already one of the season’s key fashion trends, frankly they’re a no-brainer.

-“A pastel blazer may seem a daring choice[…], but it’s a really versatile and easy way to dress for spring/summer,” says stylist Ozzy Shah, who has dressed the likes of Olly Murs and Jim Chapman.
+“A pastel blazer may seem a daring choice, but it’s a versatile and easy way to dress for spring/summer,” says stylist Ozzy Shah, who has dressed the likes of Olly Murs and Jim Chapman.

 Relaxed, Cropped Jeans

-“The best way to pull off the summer neck scarf is to make sure it’s not interfering with or being covered by any high collars,” says menswear influencer Nas Abraham, who has worked with the likes of Adidas, River Island and Hackett.
+“The best way to pull off the summer neck scarf is to make sure it’s not interfering with or being covered by any high collars,” says stylist Nas Abraham, who has worked with the likes of Adidas, River Island and Hackett.